Board objectives and code of conduct

-Information on the objectives for school boards in governing a school and the code of conduct for board members.
+Information on the objectives for school boards in governing a school.

 School boards play a central role in the educational achievement of children and young people.
 Under the Education and Training Act 2020, the objectives for boards have been amended.